 Increasingly, organizations have turned to automation to help address data integrity issues.

-A solution like DataRails provides an end-to-end solution that allows users to collaborate on spreadsheets, sync in real time and always work on the latest file versions.
+A FP&A solution like DataRails provides an end-to-end solution that allows users to collaborate on spreadsheets, sync in real time and always work on the latest file versions.
 DataRails also prevents unauthorized personnel from accessing spreadsheets using encryption and advanced permission-based access management.
 In addition, companies can use DataRails while continuing to work the way they normally do in Excel.

 Bottom line?
 Maintaining data integrity can be challenging in Excel—but not impossible.